-The optional POSTIV ORGAN functions when a Rodgers Pipe Augmented Pipe Set is added to your instrument.
-The Positiv Organ plays from the Swell Keyboard giving the player the flexibility of a secondardy pipe division to act as a foil to the Great.
-It has Principal and Flute Choruses that add sparkle to the Swell Organ and are very useful in hymn playing.
-The Positiv pipes are affected by the swell couplers.
+The optional POSITIV ORGAN functions as a secondary division to the Great Organ when a Rodgers Pipe Augmented Pipe Set is added to your instrument.
+Normally the Positiv Organ plays from the Swell keyboard giving the player the flexibility of a secondary pipe division to act as a foil to the Great.
+It has Principal and Flute choruses that add sparkle to the Swell Organ and are very useful in hymn playing.
+The Positiv pipes are affected by the Swell couplers.

 The name for the SWELL ORGAN originated when pipes were placed inside a special chamber called a swellbox.
 One side of the swellbox has Venetian shutters which are controlled by a pedal called the Swell Pedal.
 This pedal enables the organist to control the dynamic level (loudness and softness) of this division by gradually opening and closing the shutters, thereby creating crescendos and decrescendos.
 This was not possible in earlier organs, as the dynamics were determined solely by the number of stops drawn.
-The modern Swell Organ has a secondary Principal Chorus, complete Flute Chorus, Celeste and Reed voices, and couplers, which give this division large tonal flexibility.
+The modern Swell Organ has a secondary Principal Chorus, complete Flute Chorus, Celeste and Reed voices, and couplers at the 16' and 4' pitches, which give this division large tonal flexibility.

 The PEDAL ORGAN was so named because its keys are played by the feet.
-All Rodgers Organs have a complete pedal organ which will provide a suitable foundation for any manual registration.
+All Rodgers Organs have a complete pedal organ which will provide a suitable foundation for any manual registration, and provide appropriate independence for all literature.

-THE MUSICAL RESOURCES OF YOUR RODGERS ORGAN
+THE MUSICAL RESOURCES OF THE NEWPORT 830